crossplane/crossplane/docs/gitlab/gitlab-gcp.md

 What we are looking for is for `STATUS` value to become `Bound` which indicates the managed resource was successfully provisioned and is ready for consumption

 ##### Resource Claims Connection Secrets
-Verify that every resource has a connection secret
+Verify that every resource has created a connection secret
 ```bash
 kubectl get secrets -n default
 ```